strategicdata/pmhc-mds-spec/doc/user-documentation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The PMHC MDS model allows PHNs to setup provider organisations underneath the PHN.
+The PMHC MDS model allows PHNs to setup provider organisations underneath the PHN, and users of provider organisation will only see that provider organisations data.

-The primary contact user will initially need to login to the PMHC MDS and create each of these provider organisations.
+The PHNs primary contact user will initially need to login to the PMHC MDS and create each of these provider organisations.

 The information required about each provider organisation is defined at